permadi-com/html-jquery-image-popup/README.md

 ```
 <img src="images/300x300.gif" class="image-popup" ></img>
 ```
 3. Add the following html code somewhere on your page (I recommend at the end of the page).
-This is the placeholder that will render the popup, it is initially invisible.
+This is the placeholder that will render the popup.
+It is initially invisible.
 ```
 <!-- Popup -->
 <div id="image-modal-popup">